 Borzois like children, but they do not like rough play.
-Small children should always be supervised as they can snap or even bite if they are pushed too far.
+You should always supervise small children around the Borzoi, as the Borzoi can snap or even bite if pushed too far.

 6. They aren’t apartment dogs

-Despite their laid-back personality, Borzoi’s are athletic and do best in a home where they can stretch their legs in a large, fenced backyard.
+Despite their laid-back personality, Borzois are athletic dogs and do best in a home where they can stretch their legs in a large, fenced backyard.
 One of their favorite pastimes is running – not a surprise, consider their long gams.

 7. Borzois are Intelligent and Intuitive